jhollinger/fop-lang-rb/README.md

   * `*` is the wildcard class and greedily matches everything after it.
   * `/.../` matches on the supplied regex between the `/`'s.
 If you're regex contains a `/`, it must be escaped.
 3. Operator (optional): What to do to the matching characters.
   * `=` Replace the matching character(s) with the given argument.
 If no argument is given, drop the matching chars.
-Note that any `/` chars must be escaped, so as not to be mistaken for a regex.
   * `+` Perform addition on the matching number and the argument (`N` only).
   * `-` Subtract the argument from the matching number (`N` only).
 5. Operator argument (required for some operators): meaning varies by operator.